Hypertension 101

 Pharmacologic Management of High Blood Pressure

 The Holistic Healing Heart Center offers many treatment options for people seeking to manage their high blood pressure without the use of drugs, or to support a drug-centered approach.
-While pharmaceuticals can manage symptoms of hypertension, they cannot reverse it unless the conditions that created the situation in the first place are also changed.
-This is not always possible, but there are usually lifestyle elements that can be adapted.
+While pharmaceuticals can help control symptoms of hypertension, they do not always reverse the condition unless the underlying causes are also addressed.
+Although this is not always possible, lifestyle adjustments can often be made to support long-term blood pressure control.

 Schedule Your Telehealth Consultation with Dr. Cynthia